inet-framework/inet/showcases/wireless/neuralnetwork/doc/index.rst

 .. **V1** The reception process is converting a physical signal to a packet that can be sent to the MAC.
 The conversion process can be configured to be very detailed, simulating the reception of individual symbols and the decoding process (demodulation, deinterleaving, descrambling, forward error correction decoding), or more simple by jumping from the physical signal level to the packet level.
    In this case, the detailed reception and decoding process is replaced with a simple model, the analytical error model.

-**optional** During the reception process, an analog signal is converted to a packet that can be sent up to the MAC.
+During the reception process, an analog signal is converted to a packet that can be sent up to the MAC.
 The conversion process goes through the analog, sample, symbol, bit, and packet domains.
 This conversion process can be configured to be very detailed, simulating the reception of individual symbols and the decoding process (i.e. demodulation, deinterleaving, descrambling, forward error correction decoding), or more simple by jumping from the analog signal domain to the packet domain.
 In this case, the detailed reception and decoding process is replaced with a simple model, the error model.

 .. **TODO** the other levels